felixeye/felixeye.github.io/Metagenomics/1611/tutorials/scg_part3_3.md

 ## 3.3a.
 Assemble your data Using SPAdes

 Spades is a prokaryotic genome assembler that was specifically designed to be able to handle uneven coverage in single cell datasets.
 It works with Ion Torrent, PacBio and Illumina paired-end, mate-pairs and single reads.
 Spades is based on a de Bruijn graph and involves removing graph structures that result from erroneus reads.
 It uses multiple kmer to optimize assembly of different regions.
-You can read up about Spades at the [website](http://bioinf.spbau.ru/spades).
+You can read up about Spades at their [website](http://bioinf.spbau.ru/spades).
 Spades offer excellent user support.

 * if you work with the **raw** reads